 In many countries, the requirement for a degree isn’t determined by the employer but by visa regulations.
-If a minimum of a BA degree is a requirement for a work visa, then employers will only be able to hire teachers who have one legally.
+If a bachelor’s degree is a requirement for a work visa, then employers will only be able to hire teachers who have one.

 It’s essential to find out if a degree is a visa requirement or not.
 If it isn’t, then it’s up to employers whether they ask for a degree or not – meaning there can be some flexibility.
-Once you’ve identified the countries where you can teach English without a degree, you’ll be able to focus your job search – there’s no point trying to find work in a country you can’t get a visa for!
+Once you’ve identified the countries where you can teach English without a degree, you’ll be able to focus your job search – there’s no point spending time on applications for jobs in countries you can’t get a visa for!

-Where can you teach English without a degree?
+Where can I teach English without a degree?

 Central and South America

-The opportunities to TEFL without a degree in Asia are minimal.
-Your only realistic option (outside of working holiday visas) is in Cambodia.
-The opportunities to TEFL without a degree in Asia are minimal.
-Your only realistic option (outside of working holiday visas) in Cambodia.
-Considering the demand for teachers, incredible culture, and the opportunities for travel throughout South East Asia, it’s hardly a bad option at all!
-TEFL Org graduate, Daniel, described falling in love with the country, saying it’s like no other place on earth, full of warm people and a huge demand for English teachers.
+Considering the high demand for teachers, incredible culture, and the opportunities for travel across Southeast Asia, it’s not hard to see why Cambodia is an attractive option for EFL teachers.
+One of our course graduates, Daniel, told us about falling in love with the country, saying it’s like no other place on earth, full of warm people and a huge demand for English teachers.

 5 tips for finding a TEFL job without a degree